rohan-v8rma/CPP-Craftsmanship/README.md

 ### What are Header Files?

 Header files are actual files - stored in the file system.
-It is intended to be included by source files.
 They typically contain declarations of certain classes and functions.

+#### How do they work?

+Header files are source files that get textually copied into the current translation unit by the `#include` directive.
+That's it.
+It's literally just copying in the contents.

 ### What is a Namespace?